omnit3a/Jenny/Readme.md

 All Jenny source files must use the ".jen" file extension.

-# Plans for Jenny
+# Plans for Jenny (In order of importance)
 - [ ] Header files
+- [ ] Standalone console app to run interpreter
 - [ ] Compiler
-- [ ] Standalone console app to run programs
 - [ ] Multiple data types
 - [ ] Multiple data structures
 - [X] User Input